logo

 BH260: Sexy/Critters/Yummy Trash- Oh My!
 Overcoming Environmental Odor Challenges

 Do you dread going outside to train, knowing that your dog is going to be head down, sniffing at the first chance that they get?
-It’s such constant management, keeping that head up, making sure your dog does not sn...
+I've got a whole class of tips and skills for you, to limit conflict and make your ti...

 Shade Whitesel(Faculty)